williamdemeo/Math165-Spring2015/README.md

 Asking Questions
 ----------------
 When you don't understand something even after giving it some thought, please ask a question!
-The best time/place to do this is during the lecture or recitation or office hours.
+The best time/place to do this is during lecture or recitation or office hours.

-The second best time/place to ask a question is anytime on our [google groups Q&A forum](https://groups.google.com/d/forum/math165-spring2015).
+The second best time/place to ask a question is on our [google groups Q&A forum](https://groups.google.com/d/forum/math165-spring2015).

-(If you would prefer to keep your question private, you may email one of the instructors instead of posting your question to the public forum.)
+Finally, if you prefer to keep your question private, you may email one of the instructors.

-There are two ways to post to our google groups forum:
+There are two ways to post on our google groups forum:

 1. visit the page https://groups.google.com/d/forum/math165-spring2015 and
    select "Post a Question", OR